osu-api-v2-js is a JavaScript & TypeScript package that helps you interact with osu!api (v2).

 // It's more convenient to use `osu.API.createAsync()` instead of `new osu.API()` as it doesn't require you to directly provide an access_token!

-const api = await osu.API.createAsync("<client_id>", "<client_secret>") // with id as a number
+const api = await osu.API.createAsync("<client_id>", "<client_secret>") // id as a number, secret as a string

 const user = await api.getUser(username) // We need to get the id of the user in order to request what we want

-const score = (await api.getUserScores(user, "best", osu.Ruleset.osu, {lazer: false}, {limit: 1}))[0] // Specifying the Ruleset is optional
+const scores = await api.getUserScores(user, "best", osu.Ruleset.osu, {lazer: false}, {limit: 1}) // Specifying the Ruleset is optional

 const x = `${score.beatmapset.artist} - ${score.beatmapset.title} [${score.beatmap.version}]`